Australian Institute of Health and Welfare (2022) Mental health services in Australia, AIHW, Australian Government, accessed 05 December 2022.

 Get citations as an Endnote file:

-Prior to 2014–15, diagnosis-related information was not included in the NNAPEDCD, therefore, states and territories provided the AIHW with a bespoke analysis of mental health-related emergency department presentations.
-Data on principal diagnosis—that is, the diagnosis chiefly responsible for occasioning the presentation to the emergency department—has subsequently been included in the NNAPEDCD.
-In this report, data from 2014–15 to 2019–20 are sourced from the NNAPEDCD.
-Data from previous years was sourced directly from jurisdictions through an annual ad-hoc data request.
+Prior to 2014–15, diagnosis-related information was not included in the NNAPEDCD and states and territories provided the AIHW with a bespoke analysis of mental health-related emergency department presentations.
+Diagnosis-related data has subsequently been included in the NNAPEDCD.
+In this report, data from 2014–15 to 2020–21 are sourced from the NNAPEDCD.

 Mental health-related ED presentations in this report are defined as presentations in public hospital EDs that have a principal diagnosis of Mental and behavioural disorders (that is, codes F00–F99) in ICD-10-AM or the equivalent codes in ICD-9-CM.
 It does not include codes for self-harm or poisoning.